css-analysis/course/README.md

         * [Watts, D. J. (2014).
 Stop complaining about the Facebook study.
 It's a golden age for research. *The Guardian*.](https://www.theguardian.com/commentisfree/2014/jul/07/facebook-study-science-experiment-research)
         * [Zimmer, M. (2010).
 “But the data is already public”: on the ethics of research in Facebook. *Ethics and information technology*, 12(4), 313-325.](https://link.springer.com/article/10.1007/s10676-010-9227-5)
 1. Ethics (cont.)
     * Eubanks, V. (2018).
 Chapter 4: The Allegheny algorithm.
 In *Automating inequality: How high-tech tools profile, police, and punish the poor* (pp. 127-173).
-St. Martin's Press.
+St. Martin's Press. -- available on course reserve on the Canvas site
     * [UChicago Social & Behavioral Sciences Institutional Review Board](https://sbsirb.uchicago.edu/)
         * Skim site
         * Specifically read ["Does My Research Need IRB Review?"](https://sbsirb.uchicago.edu/page/does-my-research-need-irb-review-0)